-Happy New Year to you all.
-I wish you all good for this year and beyond.
-If you are like me you will have at least considered what changes you want to make this year.
+I always push out a version of this post to herald the New Year.
+After all, that’s when most of our minds are turning to changing habits and setting goals.
+However, we should be reviewing and setting our goals throughout the year.
+Nevertheless, I wish you all good for this year and beyond.
+If you are like me you will have at least considered what changes you want to make this year, no matter where we are in the year.
 Whether you go ahead and do something positive about it, is another thing!
-If you do want to achieve your New Year goals, whether they involve giving up a habit or way of doing things, or adding something positive, then the following 5 steps can help.
+If you do want to achieve your goals, whether they involve giving up a habit or way of doing things, or adding something positive, then the following 5 steps can help.

 We struggle because we take the wrong approach

 So although I struggle with New Year’s resolutions, I do know at least, where I am going wrong!
-I thought it would be useful to remind myself and share with you the secret ingredients which create successful change.
+I thought it would be useful to remind myself and share with you some simple steps which create successful change.
 These ingredients will help you achieve your goals.
 If the following factors aren’t in place then it’s unlikely any change will stick.

 attention, time and effort